Fidelia Jewett

-Fidelia Jewett (October 3, 1851 – June 21, 1933) was a mathematics and botany teacher in San Francisco, longtime companion of Lillien Jane Martin.
-Jewett was also one of the first benefactors of William Henry Holtzclaw, founder of Utica Institute, the first African-American college in Mississippi.
+Fidelia Jewett (October 3, 1851 – June 21, 1933) was an American mathematics and botany teacher in San Francisco, longtime companion of Lillien Jane Martin.
+Jewett was also one of the first benefactors of William Henry Holtzclaw, founder of Utica Institute, the first African American college in Mississippi founded by an African American.
 Jewett Hall at Grambling State University in Louisiana is named after her.